vishvAsa/kalpAntaram/smRtiH/manuH/gangAnatha-TippanyaH/03/221_pitA_yasya.md

 title = "221 पिता यस्य"

 +++
-This verse is quoted in *Hemādri* (Śrāddha, p.
-1353), which adds the following notes:—The meaning is that ‘after having made offerings to (1) Agni, (2) Soma and (3) Yama, one should satisfy the Fathers who are present in the person of the invited Brāhmaṇas’;—according to the explanation given by Medhātithi and Harihara, we have only two deities here—(1) Agni and (2) the joint deity Soma-Yama; and the genitive ending in ‘*agneḥ*’ has the sense of the Dative, and this conjoint deity is to be accepted only by those in whose *Gṛhya* such a joint deity is mentioned.
-Our view is that the two, Soma and Yama, are to be treated separately, not jointly, as is clear from the reading ‘*agnisomayamānāñca*’ adopted by some *Nibandhas*.
+This verse is quoted in *Madanapārijāta* (p.
+542), which, in explaining the phrase ‘*pituḥ svanāma saṅkīrtya*,’ says that in offering the Ball—to his own great-grandfather, *e.g*., he should refer to him as ‘the grandfather of my father, so aṇd so’;—also in *Nirṇayasindhu* (p.
+362) in support of the view that if the grandfather be living, the offerings; should be made to the Father, the great-grandfather and the great-great-grandfather;—and in *Śrāddhakriyākaumudī* (p.
+553), which notes that ‘*nāmakīrtaṇa*,’ ‘mentioning of the name’ stands for ‘offering the Śrāddha’ and ‘*prapitāmaha*,’ ‘great-grandfather’ means the ‘great-great-grandfather’ also.